Businesses often narrowly focus on growth and what it takes to acquire a new customer.

 - Charitable giving, like a donation to a charity of a customer's choice or a gift from a social impact brand

 - A trending tech product, like headphones, speakers, or an Apple Watch

 - Early access to pilot programs

 - Loyalty programs, like Sephora's Beauty Insider rewards program where customers choose gifts based on a point system or My Starbucks Rewards where Starbucks customers earn free drinks and food through Starbucks' mobile app

-- Referral programs, such as how Harry's customer get free merchandise each time they refer a friend, and their friend gets a discount
+- Referral programs, such as how Harry's customers get free merchandise each time they refer a friend, and that friend gets a discount

 - Office supplies, like a desk plant or notebook

 - Wellness gifts, such as a candle or virtual yoga class